About Dao Center

 Dr. Wang has many influences he credits towards his personal synthesis of human expression integrated as Dao De Gong Fa.
 Since youth, he has sought out mentors, teachings, and lineages who merge practical application with logical theory.

-His medical influences are primarily from Dr. Richard Tehfu Tan 譚特夫 (Balance Method Acupuncture 天應穴平衡針法, Bazi Birth Chart Analysis) and secondarily from Dr. Wang Ju Yi 王局易 (Channel Palpation and Physiology 經絡檢查), Dr. Young Wei-Chieh 楊維傑 (Tung Diagnosis and Acupuncture 董氏針灸), and Dr. Jimmy Chang 張蔚炎 (Pulsynergy 張氏脈法).
+His medical influences are from Dr. Richard Tehfu Tan 譚特夫 (Balance Method Acupuncture 天應穴平衡針法, Bazi Birth Chart Analysis), Dr. Wang Ju Yi 王局易 (Channel Palpation and Physiology 經絡檢查), Dr. Young Wei-Chieh 楊維傑 (Tung Diagnosis and Acupuncture 董氏針灸), and Dr. Jimmy Chang 張蔚炎 (Pulsynergy 張氏脈法).

-His martial influences are primarily from Sifu Klaus Brand (WingChun 詠春, Escrima) and secondarily from Master Liu Ji Shun 劉積順 (Wu Hao Taiji 武氏郝家太極), Liu Style Qigong Tuina 劉氏氣功推拿), Master Luo De Xiu 羅德修 (Gao Style Bagua 高氏八卦), Master Shu Dong Chen 蘇東成 (Essence of Evolution), and Hong Zhongnan (Wu Style Taiji 吳家太極拳), Master Fong Ha (Yiquan 意拳).
+His martial influences are from Sifu Klaus Brand (WingChun 詠春, Escrima), Master Liu Ji Shun 劉積順 (Wu Hao Taiji 武氏郝家太極), Liu Style Qigong Tuina 劉氏氣功推拿), Master Luo De Xiu 羅德修 (Gao Style Bagua 高氏八卦), Master Shu Dong Chen 蘇東成 (Essence of Evolution), and Hong Zhongnan (Wu Style Taiji 吳家太極拳), Master Fong Ha (Yiquan 意拳).

-His mystical influences are primarily from Shifu John Chang (Mo Pai 墨派) and secondarily from Master Duan Zhi Liang 段智良 (Wuji Hundun Qigong 無極混沌氣功), Sifu Share K. Lew (Dao Dan Pai 道丹派), Master Wang Liping 王力平 (Longmen Pai 龍門派), Master Zhongxian Wu 吳忠賢 (Emei Zhengong 峨眉真功), Master Shou-Yu Liang 梁守渝 (Daoist Cultivation 道家修煉), Master Yunxiang Tseng (Wudang Sanfeng Pai 武當張三豐派), and Master Robert Peng.
+His spiritual influences are from Master Duan Zhi Liang 段智良 (Wuji Hundun Qigong 無極混沌氣功), Sifu Share K. Lew (Dao Dan Pai 道丹派), Master Wang Liping 王力平 (Longmen Pai 龍門派), Master Zhongxian Wu 吳忠賢 (Emei Zhengong 峨眉真功), Master Shou-Yu Liang 梁守渝 (Daoist Cultivation 道家修煉), Master Yunxiang Tseng (Wudang Sanfeng Pai 武當張三豐派), and Master Robert Peng.

 Dr. Wang is also influenced by historical figures who have integrated martial, medical, and mystical practices, especially Mo Zi 墨子, Ge Hong 葛洪, Sun Si Miao 孫思邈, Zhu Dan Xi 朱丹溪, and Chen Tuan 陳摶 in the Chinese tradition, practical philosophers such as Seneca, Epictetus, Pythagoras, and Leonardo da Vinci in the Western tradition, as well as integrative thinkers like Fritjof Schuon, Franklin Merrell-Wolff, Paul Brunton, Benisa Duono, Victor Frankl, Swami Vivekananda, and Sri M in more contemporary times.
 His cultivation and instruction encompasses aspects of all the above mentioned systems and their exemplary masters.